Bulldozer Accidents

 • Lack of adequate safety warnings

-• Irregular maintenance of all or a few key parts of the bulldozer
+• Irregular maintenance of all or a few critical parts of the bulldozer

 Bulldozer Fatalities

-A study published by the Census of Fatal Occupational Injuries Research File showed that between 1992 and 2003, loading and unloading of mobile equipment caused an average of nine construction site fatalities per year.
-Bulldozers were the common construction machine involved in a majority of these types of fatalities.
-The study further revealed that these fatalities included operators of heavy equipment, construction laborers, truck drivers, and site managers.
+A study published by the Census of Fatal Occupational Injuries Research File showed that between 1992 and 2003, the loading and unloading of mobile equipment caused an average of nine construction site fatalities per year.
+Bulldozers were the standard construction machine involved in most of these fatalities.
+The study revealed that these fatalities included heavy equipment operators, construction laborers, truck drivers, and site managers.
 In as many as three out of four cases, the fatality occurred due to the bulldozer flipping upside down as it was driven on or off a trailer.
-Most deaths in these cases took place while the loading or unloading was being carried out.
-The report also said that another fatal cause on the worksite was when someone was struck by the bulldozer or by another machine or getting stuck between the trailer and either materials or the bulldozer.
+Most deaths in these cases occurred while the loading or unloading was being carried out.
+The report also said that another fatal cause on the worksite was when someone was struck by the bulldozer or another machine or got stuck between the trailer and either materials or the bulldozer.

 Watch Youtube Video: